- Master degree in Film and Television Fiction. Production, Screenplay and Direction

 agreements with companies (general School data)

 agreements with international universities (general School data)

-Training in line with your interests and professional future
+Training in line with your interests and future career

 |Master's degree project||10|

 |Content analysis and development||4||Compulsory|

 |From mise-en-scène to directing actors||3||Compulsory|

 |Optional credits from other master's programs||4||Optional|